 Note that frontline staff are not empowered to waive fines or make other accommodations.
 Email email@example.com or visit the Information Desk and you'll be put in touch with someone who can help.

-The Library Community Room (MC008) is available at no cost to registered SAITSA student clubs who require a medium-sized venue for meetings or events.
-The community room is available to book online for use during the following times:
+The Library Community Room (MC008A) is available at no cost to registered SAITSA student clubs who require a medium-sized venue for meetings or events.

-Groups must be a minimum of 5 people and a maximum of 35.
+Events in the Community Room must have a minimum of 5 members and a maximum of 32.
 For smaller groups, we recommend booking a Library Study Room.

 Priority is given to Library staff meetings and events.
 The Library reserves the right to cancel bookings and review use of the Community Room to ensure fair and equitable access.

-Questions about the use of the Community Room can be directed to Audrey Farch.
+Questions about the use of the Community Room can be directed to firstname.lastname@example.org.

 A courtesy phone is available for use by all patrons.
 Patrons using the phone are asked to keep their conversations under five minutes and speak in a low tone of voice.